The French Family -

 While Camille and Stuie first turned heads delivering unforgettable renditions of others’ songs, they found even broader acclaim when they decided to write their own.
 The first song they wrote together, “Beverly Joy,” pays moving tribute to Stuie’s mother––and instantaneously established them as a songwriting force.
 They performed the song the same week they wrote it at an intimate show.
 “Of all the songs we did that night––and we did our best covers––that was the one that brought tears to people’s eyes,” Stuie says.
 “We didn’t tell anyone it was our song.
 Afterwards, we said to each other, ‘Wow.
 We wrote that song.
 We didn’t tell anyone––they just understood.’”
 He pauses.
 “It made me realize that we could write songs.”

 Stuie and Camille were right.
 They were both too good to be buried behind anyone, and together, they’ve proven artistically unstoppable.
-They’re also parents to three children, and while 15-year-old son Chet has recently picked up the bass guitar to begin joining family jams, it’s been 12-year-old Sonny who transformed a successful duo into The French Family.
+They’re also parents to three children, but it’s been 16-year-old Sonny who transformed a successful duo into The French Family.
 “He was about three when he first started singing, and even from that early age, he could sing in pitch,” Camille says.
 “His timing and pitch were just too good to be true.
 Then, by the time he was six or seven, he was doing harmony.
 I’ve made my living as a harmony singer, but I’ve never had anybody who locks in with me quite like he does.”

 Now performing as The French Family, Camille, Stuie, and Sonny are acclimating to life stateside––deep roots in tow.
 “I love being able to share our family music with people,” says Camille.
 “I think people crave it.
 They come up and tell me how much they love seeing the love among our family and what we do––and I love being able to share that with everybody.”